 You can definitely prep vegetables ahead, it is actually recommended that you do.
 I would not grill veggies ahead of time because the outside will get soggy.
 Reheated grilled vegetables are not as good as they are fresh off the grill.

 Prepping veggies in the marinade will save you a lot of time.
 All you will need to do is skewer vegetables and cook them on the grill when ready.

-First of all, before we get into how to reheat vegetables, I would like to point out that it doesn’t necessarily need to be reheated.
-Cold leftover grilled vegetables will be divine mixed into salads.
+First of all, before we get into how to reheat vegetables, I would like to point out that they don’t necessarily need to be reheated.
+Cold leftover grilled vegetables will be divine when mixed into salads and wraps.
 You can mix grilled veggies into leaf salads for dinner of mix it into a pasta salad to create another side dish.

-To reheat grilled vegetables, you can simply do so in a cooking pan over medium heat just until heated through.
-Cooking it in the pan as opposed to a microwave will help keep vegetables less soggy.
+To reheat grilled vegetables, you can simply do so in a pan over medium heat just until heated through.
+Reheating it in the pan as opposed to a microwave will help keep vegetables from getting soggy.

 - 1 medium zucchini